lufeng-xaut/ItextPdfDemo/README.md

 This Project demonstrate how to use Itext to generate PDF file by template file.

 generate pdf file step:
-1.add input form to pdf template file
-2.put map param to PDFGenerateUtil,and map key must correspond to input form field name
+1.add input form to pdf template file(E.g Adobe Acrobat DC) 2.put map param to PDFGenerateUtil,and map key must correspond to input form field name

 note: